ashleydavis/sql-to-mongodb/README.md

 # sql-to-mongodb

-A Node.js script to convert an SQL table to a MongoDB database.
+A Node.js script to convert an SQL database to a MongoDB database.

 Features